 Referencing all potential tenants

-- current employment.
-Are they permanently employed.
-Can can they afford the rent.
+- Current employment.
+Are they permanently employed?
+Can they afford the rent?

 A good professional agent should help guide you through the above and provide you with an independent assessment.

 Having a written tenancy agreement and making sure it is comprehensive enough to include all the necessary clauses to protect you.
 It should make everything clear so both parties know what has been agreed and what is expected.
 What rules apply such as no smoking, sub-letting or the keeping of pets.
 Certain very important information including terms relating to any deposit and how the tenancy can be terminated etc.

 Don’t be fooled into thinking that an unfurnished property does not need an inventory.
 Before a tenant moves in a full inventory and schedule of condition is vitally important to protect a landlord’s interest.
 An inventory will detail the current décor, fixtures & fittings, doors, bathrooms and kitchen units including their condition, as well as listing any items and furniture.